 I was asked a while ago about creating a single line machine writable alphabet for use with electronic cutting and plotting machines.

-Well, it took a bit of wrangling but I have finally succeeded and am pleased to say that it is now ready to download from my online digital craft shop!
+Well, it took a bit of wrangling but I have finally succeeded and am pleased to say that it is now ready to download.

 What Am I On About?

 Some of you may be wondering what a single line machine writable alphabet is and why you would want one.

 Well, with traditional fonts you will always have an outline which is great if you are cutting your lettering out on your electronic cutting machines however if you wish to use a pen attachment and draw the letters/words/phrases you will always see them as an outline.
 Like this …